What You Need to Know About Hairdresser, Hairstylist, or Cosmetologist

-In 2016, there was an estimated number of 617,300 jobs in the United States for Hairdresser, Hairstylist, or Cosmetologist.
+There were about 617,300 jobs for Hairdresser, Hairstylist, or Cosmetologist in 2016 (in the United States).
 New jobs are being produced at a rate of 13% which is above the national average.
 The Bureau of Labor Statistics predicts 80,100 new jobs for Hairdresser, Hairstylist, or Cosmetologist by 2026.
-Due to new job openings and attrition, there will be an average of 84,700 job openings in this field each year.
+There will be an estimated 84,700 positions for Hairdresser, Hairstylist, or Cosmetologist per year.

 The states with the most job growth for Hairdresser, Hairstylist, or Cosmetologist are Utah, Washington, and Tennessee.
 Watch out if you plan on working in Kansas, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.